 Mr. Uloth has extensive experience in jury and non-jury trials, mediations, and appeals.
 He is licensed to practice in Texas, the U.S. District and Bankruptcy Courts for the Eastern, Northern, Southern, and Western Districts of Texas; and the U.S. Court of Appeals for the Fifth Circuit.
 He has also been licensed for specific cases in the U.S. Bankruptcy Courts for the Central District of California and the Western District of Oklahoma.

-Business: Practice includes guiding and implementing corporate transactions for large and small businesses and individuals.
-Matters include the set up and maintenance of operations and negotiation of various contracts such as stock and asset sales agreements, vendor/supplier agreements, licensing agreements, and employment and non-competition agreements.
-Experience also extends to review and negotiation of commercial leases.
+Practice includes guiding and implementing corporate transactions for large and small businesses and individuals.
+Matters include the setup and maintenance of operations and negotiation of various contracts such as stock and asset sales agreements, vendor/supplier agreements, licensing agreements, and employment and non-competition agreements.
+Experience also extends to the review and negotiation of commercial leases.